-The thing I often get asked about canned foods is ‘are they safe to eat?’
-And the biggest concern tends to be around the presence of BPA.
+A question I often get asked is ‘are canned beans safe to eat?’.
+With the biggest concern being the presence of BPA.

 What is BPA?